wazo-platform/wazo-doc/source/developers/sccp.rst

 Here's how to to configure a hostapd based AP on a Debian host so that both a 7920 and 7921 Wi-Fi phone can connect to it.

-.. note:: The 7920 and 7921 are not officially supported by XiVO.

 The 7920 is older than the 7921 and is pretty limited in its Wi-Fi functionnality:

 * 802.11b